 We are asking all members to attend the staffroom and to encourage their colleagues to do the same this World Teachers’ Day, 29 October.
-Reclaim the staffroom for teacher use to take a breather and connect with your colleagues as we put the spotlight on teacher well-being and the need for a proper break on World Teachers’ Day and beyond.
+Reclaim the staffroom for teacher use to take a breather and connect with your colleagues as we put the spotlight on teacher well-being and the need for a proper break on World Teachers’ Day

 Bring in food to share

 Your branch has access to capitation funds that you can use to cater for activities such as these.
 Your rep can access these funds by contacting the SSTUWA.
 They should get in touch by 13 October so the funds arrive in time.

 Take photos of members enjoying their staffrooms and taking a break on World Teachers’ Day.
 Post them on social media with #SSTUWA and email them to us at email@example.com These will be used in our workload reduction campaign.